ThanhTuan1695/OSCP-Human-Guide/linux-pri-step.md

 # check who are you
 whoami

+# Check all the file you can read
+ls -arh
 # find suid file
 find / -perm -u=\s -type f 2>/dev/null
 after saving the suid go through all the lib with gtfbin.io